 All bass anglers can relate to this scenario.
-You’re on a hot bite, landing a couple big bass in only a few casts.
-Then you break off the lure or shred the soft-plastic bait that was working so well.
+You’re on a hot bite, landing a couple of big bass in only a few casts.
+Then you break off the lure or shred the soft-plastic bait that worked so well.
 You dive into a boat compartment or tackle bag for another one.
 It’s not in this tackle box or that one.
 You open a third, but that’s filled with lures you probably won’t use this day.
 You search yet another.
 Seconds become minutes.
 You know you have one.
-Then you find it, stuck in a box with a different type of lure.
+Then you find it stuck in a box with a different type of lure.
 But by now, your boat has drifted from the spot, or the bass have stopped biting.

 You can’t catch bass if your lure isn’t in the water, and searching for tackle is one of the best ways to keep that from happening.
 Time is money, as they say, and that’s even truer for professional anglers.
 Erie, Pa.-based pro Dave Lefebre knows a little something about that.
-For 13 years he was an FLW Tour pro, amassing more than $1.8 million in earnings.
+For 13 years, he was an FLW Tour pro, amassing more than $1.8 million in earnings.
 This year he’ll fish the Bassmaster Elite Series.
 Preparation is a big part of being successful on either trail.
-Before he heads to his first Elite Series event, which is on Florida’s St. John’s River, he’ll spend two weeks — all day each day, like he was punching the clock at a regular job — organizing and packing his tackle.
+Before he heads to his first Elite Series event on Florida’s St. John’s River, he’ll spend two weeks — all day each day, like he was punching the clock at a regular job — organizing and packing his tackle.

-Lefebre has fished full time since 2003.
+Lefebre has fished full-time since 2003.
 “The longer you do this, the more [tackle] you compile, and it can get out of control,” he said.
 He has refined a process for managing and organizing his mountain of tackle.
 While you might never acquire as much as him, you can learn from his system because the easier it’s for you to find a lure, the more bass you’ll catch.

-Bring only what you need
+Bring only what you need.

 Lefebre’s 2016 tournament season will take him to unfamiliar territory.
 While he’s fished many, if not all, the waters, he’ll have to adjust his fishing style.
-One of the biggest changes will be not having a co-angler fishing from the back deck of his boat.
+One of the most significant changes will be not having a co-angler fishing from the back deck of his boat.
 The FLW Tour recently reduced co-angler participation from three to two days at each event.
 They haven’t fished in the Elite Series since the 2008 season.

 “It’s all about funneling down the choices and gear to exactly what you do,” Lefebre said.
 “That makes for better decisions.
-Just like you wouldn’t need topwaters in January, unless you are fishing warm-water discharges for schoolies or in Florida, you don’t need to pack that stuff.
+Just like you wouldn’t need topwaters in January unless you are fishing warm-water discharges for schoolies or in Florida, you don’t need to pack that stuff.
 “The more you have in the boat, the more you have in the back of your head,” he said.

 Simply put, access to too much tackle can be a distraction.

 If you are fishing several days in a row, you can whittle tackle as you go.
 Lefebre has eliminated much of the tackle he starts practice with by the time the tournament starts.
 What isn’t working goes into his truck.
-What is working may take up just a couple utility boxes.
+What is working may take up just a couple of utility boxes.

 Know what you have

 Lefebre rarely places a tackle order during the season.
-He’ll pick up locally hot lures while at a particular lake, but the tried-and-true lures are “in stock” when he starts his season.
-Deciding which need to be purchased is easy when every peg is supposed to hold a half dozen.
+He’ll pick up locally hot lures at a particular lake, but the tried-and-true lures are “in stock” when he starts his season.
+Deciding which needs to be purchased is easy when every peg is supposed to hold a half dozen.
 “If I have five, I know I need to order some,” he said.

 Everything in its place

 Soft plastics are kept in wheeled totes made by Plano.
-Four-inch worms, 6-inch worms, grubs, craws, lizards and so on each have their own tote.
+Four-inch worms, 6-inch worms, grubs, craws, lizards, and so on each have their tote.
 If Lefebre knows one style will be the ticket at a tournament — such as 4-inch worms at Beaver Lake — he rolls the whole tote into his truck.
 Otherwise, he’ll pull the bags he wants and place them in deep Plano boxes without dividers.

-Keep the most-used stuff handy
+Keep the most-used stuff handy.

 Lefebre runs a Ranger Z520C.
 He puts six Plano boxes of hard baits in the small compartment in front of the driver’s console.
 His rods go in the passenger side box, and the middle one holds soft plastics.
 It also is where you’ll find five or six plastic bins, the kind you find at a dollar store.
 He puts lures in them for extra quick access.

-If you’re walking the bank or riding in someone else’s boat, put a bag or two of the soft plastics and a small box filled with weights, hooks and the hard baits you expect to use in one of the outside pockets of your tackle bag.
+If you’re walking the bank or riding in someone else’s boat, put a bag or two of the soft plastics and a small box filled with weights, hooks, and the hard baits you expect to use in one of the outside pockets of your tackle bag.
 You can still pack backups and alternatives in the main compartment, but you won’t have to wade through them to find what you’ll most likely need.
 If it’s your boat, dedicate a small corner — or an entire small compartment if available — to what you plan to use that day.

 Lefebre puts his terminal tackle — weights beads, snaps, pegs, super glue, hook sharpener, etc. — in a watertight Plano box.
 “That box goes everywhere I go,” he said.
 Its dividers are molded in place, so they can’t slide up and allow small pieces to mix.
 He pulls his hooks from their package and stores them in a Plano box.
 Spares are kept at home in a big tote, where individual packages of the same size and style are twist-tied together.